Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Results

 \subsection{The honeycomb lattice}

 We apply the decorated lattice technique to the honeycomb lattice, as shown in Fig.~\ref{fig4}(a).
 It is easy to verify that, the region bounded by dash lines can be regarded as a vertex site on the square lattice.
 Each vertex site consists of two honeycomb lattice Ising spins.
-Fig.~\ref{fig4}(b) shows the details with $J_1$ determined by Eq.~(\ref{eq3}).
-It is natural to introduce a one-to-one mapping from the spin states of $\left\{ {\tilde s} \right\}$ to the arrow configurations
+Fig.~\ref{fig4}(b) shows the details with $\tilde J_2$ and $\tilde J_3$ determined from $J_2$ and $J_3$ by Eq.~(\ref{eq3}), respectively.
+It is natural to introduce a one-to-one mapping from the spin states of $\left\{ {\tilde s} \right\}$ in Fig.~\ref{fig4}(b) to the arrow configurations

 Therefore, a sixteen-vertex model can be built up with an appropriate correspondence between the vertex weights and the Boltzmann factors of the Ising model.